Pilot Research Project APPLICATIONS

-The Wisconsin National Primate Research Center (WNPRC) is now inviting applications for its 2018-2019 Pilot Research Project Grants.
-The awards provide a maximum of $50,000 (direct costs) for one year.
+The Wisconsin National Primate Research Center (WNPRC) last invited applications for its Pilot Research Project Grants in 2018.
+The awards provided a maximum of $50,000 (direct costs) for one year.

 pilot PROGRAM BACKGROUND